 Feel free to bookmark this page and come back as needed.
 Instead of fishing through the internet on your own, it’s all compiled here for you.
 The list ranges from free research websites to handy services.
 Make sure to keep checking back for more links!
 I’ll be adding periodically.

-- A Writer’s Path Writers Club: join and receive up to 25% off on over 40 writing-related services and get free stuff, such as free portional book editing, book cover design, blurb coaching, manuscript critique, etc. Plus access a list of over 165 book review bloggers who review for free.
+- A Writer’s Path Writers Club: join and receive up to 50% off on over 60 writing-related services and get free stuff, such as free portional book editing, book cover design, blurb coaching, manuscript critique, etc. Plus access a list of over 165 book review bloggers who review for free.

 - Unicheck is a plagiarism detection tool that finds similarities in texts.
 Thanks to its multiple checking options, you can scan texts across online sources in real time or compare them to each other.
 What’s more, it has a free version too.